Work samples

 Atallah has created murals and exhibited work across Baltimore, the US, Jordan and Mexico, earning her recognition in the form of awards, grants, and public acquisitions.

-Through her art, Atallah strives to explore cultural narratives and foster connections within local communities.
+Through her art, Atallah strives to explore cultural assumptions, embrace (dis-)(mis-) placed artistic techniques, and foster connections within local communities.

-Drawing on her Palestinian, Lebanese, and Irish heritage, she incorporates sacred geometrical motifs, symbolic motifs and Arabic calligraphy in… more
+Drawing on her Palestinian, Lebanese, and Irish heritage, she incorporates sacred… more

 Exit West: Mixed Media Paintings